jsince/brandmap/CURRENT-STATUS.md

 ## Summary for New Chat

-**IN ONE SENTENCE:** The app works locally but the GitHub Pages deployment has old code that tries to auto-load a sitemap and fails with CORS errors - need to rebuild and deploy the new code from `main` branch to `gh-pages` branch using the commands above.
+**IN ONE SENTENCE:** The app works locally and is deployed to GitHub Pages - to deploy updates, simply run `npm run deploy` which automatically builds and deploys without branch switching or deleting node_modules.

+**DEPLOYMENT STATUS:** ✅ Fixed as of Nov 18, 2025 - the live site now shows the welcome message instead of CORS errors.

+**KEY COMMANDS:**
+- Deploy: `npm run deploy`
+- Run locally: `npm run dev` (then visit http://localhost:5173/brandmap/)